opensearch-project/documentation-website/_dashboards/management/S3-data-source.md

 ## Manage your Amazon S3 data source

-Once you've connected your Amazon S3 data source, you can explore that data through the **Manage data sources** tab.
+Once you've connected your Amazon S3 data source, you can explore your data through the **Manage data sources** tab.
 The following steps guide you through using this functionality:

 1. From the **Manage data sources** tab, choose a date source from the list.
 2. From that data source's page, manage the data source, choose a use case, and manage access controls and configurations.
 An example UI is shown in the following image: